emblaido/here-comes-the-sun/assets/planning.md

-alrighty boys lets go
+alrighty boys lets go!
+user will be greated when they open the web page, there will be a score keeping section, and a start buttun and a restart button.

+user will be shown the directions and asked if they are ready to start, when they click start it will signel a promt.

+that promt will present the user a question, if the answer is wrong, the user will be informed and the  user will loose one count, the "incorrect"  number on the scare keeper will go down by one.

-user will be greated when they open the web page user will be shown the directions and asked if they are ready user will be presented with a promt to answer a question if wrong user will loose one count if correct user will gain one count three counts down and user looses the game!
+if the answer is correct the user will be shown a message, then a new promt with a new question will appear and the user will gain one count, and the "correct" count will increase by one in the score keeper,

-"YOU SUCK" or such will appear make it to ten counts and user wins!
-'I GUESS YOU DONT SUCK' or such will appear when ether outcome is reached no more questions will appear
+if the incorrect count goes down three times and reaches 0 on the score keeper, then the user looses the game! a message will appear and and the game will be over, no more promts will be given. and maybe the garden will set on fire?

+if the user gets ten right answers and the number on the scorekeeper reaches 10, then the user wins! a message will appear, the game will reset and no more promts will be given untill untill the user pushes start again